Mac users don’t need to worry about viruses.

 The Mac’s default security settings are all you need to protect your computer from hacker attacks.

-Hackers attempt to attack your computer over the Internet by finding open, unsecured ports and exploiting them.
+FALSE Hackers attempt to attack your computer over the Internet by finding open, unsecured ports and exploiting them.
 A port is nothing more than a door through which computer data can be passed.
 Every computer has thousands of them, and every open port is a potential entry point.

 Mind you, open ports are a necessary part of your daily computer experience.
 Every time you open a Web page, you’re using port 80.
 Every e-mail you send goes through port 25.
 Sharing your iTunes music library?
 You’re using port 3689.
 Open isn’t necessarily bad—as long as your Mac’s operating system and the application using the port verify that only legitimate data is being passed through those ports.